remnawave/panel/docs/install/remnawave-node.md

 :::danger Important note

-1. This guide contains only an example and does not reflect the real names of the `*-zapret.dat` files and the `:zapret` categories used in them.
-In reality, these things will be different.
+1. This example uses placeholder names for the `*-zapret.dat` files and the `:zapret` categories.
+Actual file names and categories will be different.
-2. Setting up routing on the server (node) will not allow you to send connections to DIRECT on clients.
-This is server routing, necessary for blocking or setting routes between servers.
-To manage client traffic, client routing is used.
+2. Routing configured on the server (node) controls server-side traffic and will not affect client DIRECT connections.
+To manage client traffic routing, configure routing on the client side.
 :::

-You can mount additional geosite and geoip files into the `/usr/local/share/xray/` directory in the container.
+You can add additional geosite and geoip files by mounting them into the `/usr/local/share/xray/` directory inside the container.

 :::caution
-Do not mount the entire folder.
-Otherwise, you will overwrite the default Xray geosite and geoip files.
-Mount each file individually.
+Do not mount the entire folder, this will overwrite the default Xray geosite and geoip files.
+Instead, mount each file separately.
 :::

 Add the following to the `docker-compose.yml` file: